 Why Alibaba Shares Are Falling

-Shares of Chinese stocks, including Alibaba Group Holding Ltd (NYSE: BABA), are trading lower after data showed slowing retail sales growth, which has caused economic concerns in the country.
+Shares of several Chinese companies, including Alibaba Group Holding Ltd - ADR (NYSE: BABA) are trading lower as investors weigh the possible default of major China-based real estate company Evergrande Group.

-Shares of several Chinese companies are trading lower over the past several months on continued weakness amid regulatory concerns regarding education and technology companies.
+Alibaba is trading lower by 6.8% over the past five sessions as stocks also pull back amid August strength.

-Alibaba is the world's largest online and mobile commerce company.
-Alibaba operates China's most-visited online marketplaces, including Taobao (consumer-to-consumer) and Tmall (business-to-consumer).
+Alibaba is the world's largest online and mobile commerce company, measured by GMV.
+It operates China's most-visited online marketplaces, including Taobao (consumer-to-consumer) and Tmall (business-to-consumer).

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.